mobify/nightwatch-commands/README.md

 #### elementsPresent(selector, message, callback)

-The `elementsCount` assertion checks if the given selector is present the number of times that is expected for that selector to appear.
+The `elementsPresent` assertion checks if the given selectors are present.
+It returns a list of the missing selectors.

 Parameter Name | Parameter Type | Description
 --- | --- | ---